-“Soybeans & soy foods may reduce the risk of a range of health problems, including cardiovascular disease, stroke, coronary heart disease, blood sugar issues, & some cancers.
-Moreover, it can improve bone health”
+“Soybeans and soy foods may reduce the risk of a range of health problems, including cardiovascular disease, stroke, coronary heart disease, blood sugar issues, and some cancers.
+Moreover, it can improve bone health.”

 What is Tofu Exactly?

-Also, when it comes to storing tofu: if you do not consume it all in one go, simply poor cold water of the remainder, in an airtight container, and put it in the fridge, (it will last for a few days).
+Also, when it comes to storing tofu, if you do not consume it all in one go, simply put the remainder in an airtight container and put it in the fridge (it will last for a few days).
 You will then have to change the water every day .

 Did You Know?

 Did you know that soy is not just a high-quality protein; it is also one of the few plant foods (alongside quinoa and amaranth seed), which houses all the essential amino acids, like those found in meat ?
 Note: essential amino acids (protein constituents) cannot be manufactured by the body; therefore, we have to consume them.
 Obviously, this is very important for anyone on a vegan or plant-based diet!

 And are you aware that tofu is a staple ingredient in Chinese and Thai cuisine?
 Moreover, there are numerous tofu recipes that take advantage of the various ways to transform its texture from soft and smooth to deliciously crunchy and crisp .